IsaacShoebottom/IsaacShoebottom/README.md

-- 👋 Hi, I’m Isaac
+- Hello, I'm Isaac Shoebottom
-- 👀 I’m interested in application programming, game modding and game making!
+- Student of UNB (Universiy of New Brunswick)
-- 🌱 I’m currently learning at UNB
+- I am interested in web development, application development, containerization, and infrastructure.
-- 📫 You can reach me on discord (Isaac#9645) and my email (ir.shoebottom@gmail.com)
+- You can reach me on discord (isaac.shoebottom) and my email (ir.shoebottom@gmail.com)